purnendu23/Lane-Detection---Advanced/final_report.md

 ##### 3. Perspective transform

 I use `cv2.getPerspectiveTransform` and `cv2.warpPerspective` inside the `warpImage` function in cell: [2] which returns the warped image.
-I use this function in cell: [8] to show example of undistortion:
+I use this function in cell: [8] to show example of transform:

 ![perspective][perspective]